IBM-Bluemix-Docs/StreamingAnalytics/t_starter_app_deploy.md

     a.
 Go to **Menu**>**Cloud Foundry Apps**>**Create resource** to create a resource.

     b.
-Select the SDK runtime for the Event Detection or Event Detection v2 starter apps.
+Select the SDK runtime for the Event Detection starter app.

     Remember the name that you give your application; you need it later on.
 1. Connect the {{site.data.keyword.streaminganalyticsshort}} service instance to your application and restage the application.